Albert0i/MongoDB-aggregation-pipeline/README.md

    - dynamic statistics used: dynamic sampling (level=2)
 ```

-As you can see, every thing has a cost, any SQL statement to be executed has to be *parse* (either soft parse of hard parse), so that an *execution plan* is devised and get executed behind the scenes.
-Typically, aggregation in SQL statement is specified in a form of **Denotational Semantics**, ie. you vaguely tell what you want without telling how; while the NoSQL counterpart is specified in **Operational Semantics**, ie. a stage-by-stage of execution.
+As you can see, every thing has a COST, any SQL statement to be executed has to be *parse* (either soft-parse or hard-parse), so that an *execution plan* is devised and get executed behind the scenes.
+Typically, SQL statement is depicted in a form of **Denotational Semantics**, ie. you *vaguely* tell what you want without saying how; while the NoSQL counterpart is specified in **Operational Semantics**, ie. a stage-by-stage of execution plan.

 ---
 Aaddendum: